alyshajarfz/myProjects/projectCarRental/README.md

 ## CAR RENTAL MANAGEMENT SYSTEM

 Car Rental Haven Enterprise is a simple yet functional car rental system developed using C++.
-It is designed to manage the essential operations of a car rental business, including customer bookings, rental costing, and daily sales analysis for staff.
+It is designed to manage the essential operations of a car rental business, including customer bookings, rental costing and daily sales analysis for staff.

 Featuring a user-friendly, text-based interface, the system is ideal for small to medium-sized rental businesses.

-Users can easily interact with the program to:
+For users or customers, the system allows them to:

-    - Book a car by selecting the car model, transmission type (Automatic or Manual), and rental duration (by hours or days),
+    - Book a car by selecting the car model, car type (Automatic or Manual) and rental duration (by hours or days).

-    - Generate a receipt displaying the total rental cost,
+    - Generate a receipt displaying the total rental cost.

-    - And make additional bookings if needed.
+    - Make additional bookings if needed.

-For Staff, the system offers valuable business insights by providing options to:
+For staff, the system provides options to:

-    - View the total sales for the day,
+    - View the total sales for the day.

-    - Identify the highest and lowest sale transactions,
+    - Identify the highest and lowest sale transactions.

     - And calculate the average sales of the day.